arparaschiv/solar-coronal-inversion/docs/source/cledb_proc.rst

         Non-thermal component of the FWHM line width.
 A measure or estimation of the instrumental line broadening/width will significantly increase the accuracy of this determination.
 Units are [nm].

         .. attention::
             Sporadic pixels close to limb in synthetic data exhibited very narrow profiles but otherwise they were deemed usable by the statistics tests.
-This turns into a problem that will throw invalid value runtime warnings when computing this wuantity.
+This turns into a problem that will throw invalid value runtime warnings when computing this quantity.
 To fix, we set ``specout[:, :, :, 9]`` = 0 in all such occurences.

     * specout[:, :, :, 10]
         Fraction of linear polarization P\ :sub:`l` with respect to the total :term:`Stokes I` counts.
 Dimensionless.